 Minimally invasive catheter-based procedures are also highly efficient treatments for AF.
 Catheter ablation uses either heat (radiofrequency) energy or freezing (cryo) energy to eliminate the source of an irregular heart rhythm.
 In the procedure, an electrophysiologist guides a catheter with an electrode at its tip to the area of heart muscle determined to be the source of the abnormal rhythm.
 With radiofrequency energy, the electrode supplies a burst of radiofrequency energy to the source to destroy it.
 With cryo energy, either a catheter or an inflatable balloon delivers freezing energy to destroy the abnormal heart tissue.

 “Ablation reduces symptoms and improves quality of life,” Dr. Oujiri said.
 “It allows certain patients to discontinue some of the higher risk medications we sometimes need to use.
 Also, in some randomized trials, it has been shown to reduce mortality and stroke in certain patient populations.”

-For individuals with AF and who have a high risk of stroke, an implantable device can seal off a part of the upper chamber of the heart where the majority of blood clots occur.
-Watchman FLX™ is a left atrial appendage closure device that reduces the risk of stroke by preventing the formation of clots.
-Froedtert & MCW Froedtert Hospital is the leading implanter of the Watchman devices in Wisconsin.
+For individuals with AFib and who have a high risk of stroke, an implantable device can seal off a part of the upper chamber of the heart where the majority of blood clots occur.
+WATCHMAN FLX™ is a left atrial appendage closure device that reduces the risk of stroke by preventing the formation of clots.
+Froedtert & MCW Froedtert Hospital is the leading implanter of the WATCHMAN devices in Wisconsin.
 The heart and vascular team is also highly experienced in other devices, such as the latest pacemakers and defibrillators, which can offer long-term management for the condition.